 - Public speakers on topics relating to affordable housing, inner-city revitalization and multifamily property asset management.

-MASSACHUSETTS HOUSING FINANCE AGENCY (MHFA), Boston, MA 1983-1995 MHFA was during my tenure a $4.2 billion quasi-public real estate lender and asset manager.
+MASSACHUSETTS HOUSING FINANCE AGENCY (MHFA), Boston, MA 1983-1995 MHFA was during her tenure a $4.2 billion quasi-public real estate lender and asset manager.

 DEPUTY DIRECTOR (CO-CHIEF EXECUTIVE) (1986-1995), CHIEF OF OPERATIONS (1983-1995) Responsible for all housing development and management activities of MHFA for a multifamily portfolio totaling $3 billion (440 housing developments with over 51,000 housing units) and a single-family portfolio totaling $1 billion.
 As Co-Chief Executive 1986-95, supervised a diverse staff of 350 and managed an annual administrative budget of $24 million in 1995.
 Note: MHFA is a self-supporting entity which operates like a business and receives no public appropriation for operating costs.
 Significant accomplishments include: